leon-ai/docs.getleon.ai/docs/architecture.md

 ## Scenario

-This scenario describes the steps of the schema above.
-Please note that most of the interactions are done via WebSockets.
+This scenario describes the steps of the above schema.
+Please note that most interactions are done through WebSockets.

 1. Client (web app, etc.) makes an HTTP request to GET some information about Leon.
 2. [HTTP API](/glossary.md#api) responds information to client.